|

 Regnellidium diphyllum (Aquatic) (Two-Leaf Water Clover) - Tender, aquatic perennial commonly known as the Two-Leaf Clover.
 Quick grower up to 6 inches high and spreading with glossy green, double leaves.
 There is a small, creamy green color at the center of the leaf and this is surrounded by a reddish hue that blends into the rest of the leaf.
 Shiny leaves move on the surface if placed near a waterfall or fountain.
 Can even grow in a stream of moving water!
 Water beads sparkle on the foliage.
 Place in water no deeper than 2 inches over the crown.
 In colder regions, allow to go dormant in a non-freezing location, but do not let the plant dry out.
 An exceptional pond plant.
 The specific epithet 'diphyllum' means "having two leaves".

-The information about Regnellidium diphyllum (Aquatic) displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |
+The information about Regnellidium diphyllum (Aquatic) that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |